JUMP TO SECTION

 Multipacks and virtual bundles allow you to list your products under differentiated listings.
 With this strategy, you can sidestep competition and drive up average order value (AOV).
 Bundles are especially useful for getting customers to try out new products while offering a discount for their purchase and pairing it with their favorite products.

-10. DO Register for Walmart Brand Portal (If Applicable)
+10. DO register for Walmart Brand Portal when eligible

 Brand Portal is the equivalent of Amazon's Brand Registry (albeit, it’s not as wide-reaching as Brand Registry).
 With Brand Portal, you can stay in better control of your brand by registering yourself as the official rights owner.